computer-geek64/article-engagement-predictor/README.md

 # Introduction:

 The New York Times is an American newspaper that is widely regarded as one of the popular and well-established news sources in the world.
-Over the past few years, user engagement has steadily grown leading to stronger online opinions as well the need to classify and measure the sort of engagement on articles.
+Over the past few years, user engagement has steadily grown leading to stronger online opinions as well as the need to classify and measure the sort of engagement on articles.
 By predicting the public response, the newspaper can give more targeted articles which will draw in more readers and keep the public well informed and engaged about critical current events in the world.
 To do so, we will use an open-source dataset of 16,000 New York Times articles and 5 million corresponding comments, with over 30 features to examine.

 # Problem Definition: